 If you haven’t heard of American Family Insurance, you aren’t alone.
 The mid-sized insurance company doesn’t have funny commercials or a brand that’s been around forever.
 But that doesn’t mean that it doesn’t offer great rideshare insurance.

-You can secure coverage through American Family Life for coverage gaps in the insurance offered by the company.
-As an easy add-on to an existing policy, you can get the coverage you need to drive for Uber or Lyft.
+You can secure or . through American Family Life for gaps in the offered by the company.
+As an easy add-on to an existing , you can get the you need as an

 Unfortunately, American Family Life is currently only available in 17 states.
 You are in luck if you live in Arizona, Kansas, Ohio, Colorado, Minnesota, Oregon, Idaho, Missouri, South Dakota, Illinois, Nebraska, Utah, Indiana, Nevada, Wisconsin, Iowa, or North Dakota.
 Otherwise, you’ll have to look for insurance options elsewhere.